Monthly Tech-Tip from Tony Hansen SignUp

 LOI 14.0

 Notice how low the Al2O3 is.
-This is unusual.
 And the SiO2 is very high.
-The silica:alumina ratio is 60:1 (a glaze is typically 10:1).
-That means we definitely don't want to blend with materials that add silica but we do want ones that add alumina.
+The silica:alumina ratio is thus 60:1 (a glaze is typically 10:1).
+So I don't want to blend this with materials that add more silica but I do want ones that add alumina.
 That eliminates feldspar!
 Kaolin fits the bill.
-And it will suspend the slurry.
+And it will suspend the slurry, a real bonus.

-This material has a high CaO content, it will likely make a hard glaze, however high CaO can signal leaching problems.
-This ash is low in flux.
-This will be worsened after kaolin is added.
-That means we need to add materials that add fluxes other than CaO.
-That excludes whiting and dolomite.
-Imagine the waste of time it would have been to triaxial blend this ash with calcium carbonate and feldspar!
+This ash has a high CaO content quite a bit higher than a typical glaze (this is coupled with being very low in other fluxes).
+That means I need to add materials sourcing fluxes other than CaO.
+That excludes calcium carbonate and dolomite (imagine the waste of time it would have been to triaxial blend this ash with calcium carbonate and feldspar!).

-As it turns out, it is possible to use up to 60% of this ash in a glaze to melt around cone 7 (see the lesson link below, although dated because it refers to the old desktop Insight software, the principles of the chemistry are valid).
-Chemistry should come first, then optional blending if needed to fine-tune!
+As it turns out, it is possible to use up to 60% of this ash in a glaze to melt around cone 7 (the lesson link below, although dated and using the old desktop Insight software, demonstrates the principles of this).
+So, for this project, chemistry belonged at step one.
+Any blending would be to fine-tune things after that!
 One great comment I saw on Facebook by Paul Haigh was: "Chemistry guides, experiment decides".

 Related Information